 This is why we would like to hear from your perspective, which YOU think is the hardest leafy friend to keep alive.
 Please vote!
 We value your opinion.

-Hardest Houseplants to Grow FAQ
+Frequently Asked Questions About Hardest Houseplants to Grow

 Which is the hardest houseplant to grow?

 It is impossible to determine which is the absolute hardest houseplant to grow, as this depends on too many factors.
-For instance, somebody that is living in a tropical environment might not have a lot of problems to grow Calatheas (a tropical plant), while other people that live in colder climates might have a hard time cultivating Calatheas.
-To sum it up, the challenges that one is facing when cultivating houseplants are very different depending on the climate, the location and various other factors.
+For instance, somebody that is living in a tropical environment might not have a lot of problems growing Calatheas (a tropical plant), while other people that live in colder climates might have a hard time cultivating Calatheas.
+To sum it up, the challenges that one is facing when cultivating houseplants are very different depending on the climate, the location, and various other factors.

 Are ZZ plants hard to grow?